mariotomaino/STAT4188Project/README.md

 ## Objective:

-The objective of my final project is to optimize an investment portfolio.
+The objective of this project is to optimize an investment portfolio.
 My goal is to maximize returns while minimizing risk by optimizing a portfolio of assets.

 Throughout this project, I will build an optimized investment portfolio of five stocks by analyzing historical asset performance as well as recent market trends and applying Modern Portfolio Theory.